Decided that podcasts are a great way to improve your English, and want to know the best ways to use them like a boss?

 Good luck!
 These are just 11 ways to use podcasts like a boss to learn English.

 Not sure what English podcasts you should listen to?
-Check out our favourite podcasts over in the Why You Should Use Podcasts to Learn English guide.
+Check out our favourite podcasts over in the Why You Should Use Podcasts to Learn English guide or get started with the English Learning for Curious Minds podcast.